heroLFG/hugo-herolfg-site/content/posts/reminders.md

 > For with what judgment ye judge, ye shall be judged: and with what measure ye mete, it shall be measured to you again.

-A childish mind will become stressed about their appearances and how others will perceive them because the childish mind interprets superficial appearances too quickly and with too much confidence and without curiousity.
+We can become stressed about our appearances and how others will perceive us because we interpret superficial appearances too quickly and with too much confidence and without curiousity.
+This can be come part of our subconscious.

+When we judge others as having lesser immature childish minds they will judge us as having lesser immature childish minds.

 - Do not judge people by the way they look.
 - Other people should not judge you by the way you look.